fboender/sshbg/README.md

 the locally executed command by polling the parent process PID in the backgrond.
 Combine the three and presto!
 Background colors.

+sshbg matches (regex) entries in a configuration file against the provided hostname.
+That results in a profile name, which has a background color associated with it.
+See the "Config file" section at the bottom of this page for more info.

 ## Installation and usage

 Requirements: